Vermont

 • Signed and dated on the back

 This map follows the ridgeline that gives the mountain its name.
 The contour lines compress sharply on the western face, where the slope drops steeply toward Huntington.
 On the east side, the grade is more moderate and the lines spread into broader intervals as the terrain descends through hardwood forest toward the Winooski River valley.
-The twin summits that form the camel’s profile show clearly in the topography as two distinct areas where the contour lines close into tight loops.
+At the high point of the ridge, the contour lines close into tight concentric loops around the bare summit cone, the rocky knob that gives the mountain its unmistakable profile.

 Location